Washington Chapter

 Leadership in Conservation Award

-A person or organization that has made sustained and significant contributions over many years to wildlife conservation.
+The Washington Chapter of The Wildlife Society recognizes a long-term contribution to the field of wildlife conservation.
+This award honors a person or organization that has made sustained and significant contributions over many years to wildlife conservation.

 Conservation Award